 - Pawtucket Central Falls Train Station- a joint planning commission has been created and planning is underway- expected opening 2020.
 This is big!

-Broad Street 2.0 Regeneration Initiative- Central Falls, Pawtucket, and Cumberland are the recipients of an $11M DOT grant to upgrade the infrastructure of Broad Street, one of our two main commercial thoroughfares that run through the City.
-Planning has just begun with work expected to begin in 2018- for more information and to participate in the process, see www.mybroadstreetri.com.
+Broad Street 2.0 Regeneration Initiative- Central Falls, Pawtucket, and Cumberland are the recipients of an $16.5M DOT grant to upgrade the infrastructure of Broad Street, one of our two main commercial thoroughfares that run through the City.
+Planning is in progress with work expected to begin in 2020 - for more information and to participate in the process, see www.mybroadstreetri.com.

 - The Landing- we have broken ground on a planned new multi-use commercial and recreational center located on Broad Street on the Blackstone River right at the Central Falls-Cumberland line.
 The site will also house the future home of Blackstone Valley Tourism Council headquarters.